nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) Detect global variables with [gochecknoglobals](https://github.com/leighmcculloch/gochecknoglobals)

 Global variables are an input to functions that is not visible in the functions signature, complicate testing, reduces readability and increase the complexity of code.
-However, sometimes global varaibles make sense.
+However, sometimes global variables make sense.
 This tool skips such common scenarios.
 This tool can be used in CI, albeit it is very strict.
 This tool is useful for investigations. — [@leighmcculloch](https://github.com/leighmcculloch)

 ```